cwarden45/DTC_Scripts/Dante_Labs/README.md

  I purchased this after my other [Nutrigenomics Tests](https://github.com/cwarden45/DTC_Scripts/tree/master/Nutrigenomics).
 However, the other 2 reports are fairly different.
 For most people, I think they would probably be most intersted in the ***Wellness & Lifestyle*** (which includes disease risk), although the results matched what I had seen from other companies (in terms of where I was supposed to be at higher risk) and this is most similar to what 23andMe had to temporarily remove while the results were checked by the FDA.

- Out of the 3 reports, only the "Wellness & Lifestyle" reported anything dante labs considered to be at high risk:
+ Out of the 3 reports, only the "*Wellness & Lifestyle*" reported anything dante labs considered to be at high risk:

   - **Factor V Leiden thrombophilia** ([rs6025](https://www.ncbi.nlm.nih.gov/snp/rs6025); [F5](https://www.ncbi.nlm.nih.gov/gene/2153); *chr1:169519049*) - also in my [23andMe and Color reports](https://github.com/cwarden45/DTC_Scripts/tree/master/Color).
 I would consider it lower risk than some other pathogenic variants, but it is in [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/RCV000000674.4/)
   - **Age-related macular degeneration** ([rs10490924](https://www.ncbi.nlm.nih.gov/snp/rs10490924); [ARMS2](https://www.ncbi.nlm.nih.gov/gene/387715); chr10:124214448) - this is the same variant as my [23andMe report](https://you.23andme.com/reports/ghr.amd/) which says "*Variant detected, **not** likely at increased risk*".
 There are some ClinVar entries, but the links from dbSNP say [both "Risk-Factor" and "Likely-Benign"](https://www.ncbi.nlm.nih.gov/snp/rs10490924#clinical_significance)